 In 2004, TSHN received a Phase I SBIR grant to develop a Sexual Health Therapeutic Learning Tool (SHTLP).
 A proof of concept in the form of a working prototype was achieved.
 The prototype was redesigned after preliminary usability data in Phase I and the results of an NIH-funded technology niche analysis suggested that commercial success would require development of a more robust tool.
 This redesign resulted in an electronic health and relationship tool (eHART) that uses branching logic and algorithms to provide tailored sexual health information, education, and guidance.

 TSHN’s plan calls for the development of its domain, SexualHealthNetwork.com, as an e-Health platform through which consumers, healthcare professionals, schools, universities, government agencies, and corporations can participate in a web-based community and access sexuality-related information and products, including courses and seminars, as well as online educational, counseling (“e-counseling”) and professional consultation services.
 Once eHART is commercialized, TSHN will be positioned to operate with a positive cash flow and move forward with its planned e-counseling and e-learning initiatives.

 Having a disability doesn’t make you asexual.
 Erotic thoughts, desires, and fantasies are normal.
 And you can still gain satisfaction from those triggers.
 Despite what you may have heard, it’s possible to tap into your sexual pleasure post-injury or illness.
-If you are ready to explore new and exciting ways to reclaim your sexual life, I invite you to schedule a complimentary 30-minute Discovery Session.
+If you are ready to explore new and exciting ways to reclaim your sexual life, I invite you to contact me to schedule a complimentary 30-minute Discovery Session.

 Together, we’ll discuss where you are and determine the steps you need to take to reach your intimacy goals.